Patricia Remak: Fraud

 Remak was convicted of benefit fraud in January 2007.
-She received benefits (wachtgeld) from her former job as MP, although she was not entitled to do so since she had a substantial income from her work as a member of States-Provincial and tax inspector.
+She received benefits (wachtgeld) from her former job as MP, although she was not entitled to do so since she had a substantial income from her work as a member of Provincial Council and tax inspector.
 She failed to inform the UWV (the government body responsible for benefits) about her income, as is required by law.
-Some days before this conviction became public, she resigned as member of States-Provincial.
-Remak was first convicted to 1 year imprisonment (3 months on probation).
+Some days before this conviction became public, she resigned as a member of Provincial Council.
+Remak was first convicted to one year imprisonment (three months on probation).
 She appealed the ruling.
-One year later, the Amsterdam court convicted Remak to 6 months imprisonment (3 months on probation) and 240 hours of community service in January 2008.
+One year later, the Amsterdam court convicted Remak to six months imprisonment (three months on probation) and 240 hours of community service in January 2008.

-The province of North Holland launched an investigation into her period as member of States-Provincial and filed a complaint for fraud and forgery.
+The province of North Holland launched an investigation into her period as a member of the Provincial Council and filed a complaint for fraud and forgery.
 These allegations were connected to payments of almost 28,000 euro to a party assistant who also worked for her husband's company.